alexandertroy92/VLOOKUP/README.md

 # Alexander Turner - VLOOKUP example
 # How to use VLOOKUP function in EXCEL

-VLOOKUP is one of Excel's most powerful Lokup functions.
+VLOOKUP is one of Excel's most powerful Lookup functions.
 If data is organized in vertical columns you can use VLOOKUP function to search the first column(OrderID) of your data table and return a corresponding vlaue from another column(Product).

 ![image](https://github.com/user-attachments/assets/681bf1a2-cfcc-4c82-a9c3-cbaba107387f)